powerline/powerline/docs/source/installation/osx.rst

 2. Install Powerline using one of the following commands:

+    This will get the current release version:

    .. code-block:: sh

        pip install --user powerline-status

-   will get current release version and
+   This will get the latest development version:

    .. code-block:: sh

        pip install --user git+git://github.com/powerline/powerline

-   will get latest development version.

    .. warning::
-      When using ``brew install`` to install Python one must not supply ``--user`` flag to ``pip``.
+      When using ``brew install`` to install Python, one must not supply ``--user`` flag to ``pip``.

    .. note::
-      Due to the naming conflict with an unrelated project powerline is named ``powerline-status`` in PyPI.
+      Due to the naming conflict with an unrelated project, powerline is named ``powerline-status`` in PyPI.

    .. note::
-      Powerline developers should be aware that``pip install --editable`` does not currently fully work.
+      Powerline developers should be aware that ``pip install --editable`` does not currently fully work.
 Installation performed this way are missing ``powerline`` executable that needs to be symlinked.
 It will be located in ``scripts/powerline``.